isi-ies-group/Window_Control/README.md

 ### What is this repository for? ###

+* This repository holds an Arduino project able to control the mechatronic system for the integrated tracking of a building-integrated concentrator photovoltaics modules (BICPV) based on linear Fresnel lenses.
-* This repository will hold an Arduino proyect to locate a window with fresnel lenses on Earth, transform ephemeris to cartesian coordinates and move an inner glass with solar arrays following longitudinal direct sunlight, concentrated by this fresnel layer, using step motors.
+* The program locates a BICPV window on Earth, transforms ephemeris to cartesian coordinates and moves the rear glass (solar cell arrar) using stepper motors to accomodate solar movements throughout the day.

 * Version [0.0.5]

 ### How do I get set up? ###

-* Summary of set up
+* Summary of setup
 * Configuration
 * Dependencies
 * Database configuration